 Garden City demonstrates FHDC’s commitment to sustainability and healthy homes for tenants.
 Garden City will seek LEED for Homes Gold level certification.
 FHDC knows that the market serving farmworker families is unique, and therefore strives to assist them accordingly.
 The site layout, building design and landscaping will make it an asset to the neighborhood.
 Garden City will provide stable, year-round housing for farmworkers and their families.
 Completion is scheduled for April 2017.

-Garden City is made possible through the help of the following partners: USDA Rural Development, Oregon Housing and Community Services, Citizens Bank, CASA of Oregon, LMC Construction, and AC & Co.
+Garden City is made possible through the help of the following partners: USDA Rural Development, Oregon Housing and Community Services, the Department of Housing and Urban Development, Citizens Bank, CASA of Oregon, LMC Construction, and AC & Co.
 Architecture.